 The storm beams add even more rigidity to the structure.
 And the included storm lashings give real confidence that once pitched the awning won’t be going anywhere.

-The 150D Oxford fabric gives a quality feel.
-And the 5000mm hydrostatic head and sewn in groundsheet should withstand the worst of the English weather.
+The awning has 150D Oxford fabric which gives it a quality feel.
+And the 5000mm hydrostatic head and sewn in groundsheet are designed to withstand the worst of the English weather.

 How we use the OLPRO Cocoon Breeze